nsidc/polarstereo-reformat/README.md

 ## Requirements

-Script requirements are provided in the corresponding directory Readme file.
+Script requirements are provided in the README file within each subdirectory.

 ## Installation

-Script installation instructions are provided in the corresponding directory Readme file.
+Script installation instructions are provided in the README file within each subdirectory.

 ## Usage